MaDHouSe79/mh-parking/README.md

 - 👉 Step 5: If you are 100% sure, you have done all 4 steps correctly, go to step 6.😁
 - 👉 Step 6: Add your self as admin in the config and you can use the command: /park-addvid [id]
 - 👉 Step 7: Start your server.
-- 👉 Step 8: Most importent step -> Enjoy 👊😎👍
+- 👉 Step 8: Most important step -> Enjoy 👊😎👍

 ## 🍀 Features